HealthChinese Authorities reported 140 new cases of the Sars-like virus

 Vishnu Varathan, head of economics and strategy at Mizuho Bank, said that “Human-to-human transmission will be (the) tipping point, and mass movement in China during CNY (Chinese New Year) may be an unwelcomed accelerant.”

-“The 2003 Sars crisis left a severe negative impact in GDP growth for the Chinese economy and also hit the economics of many Southeast Asian nations,” said Rajiv Biswas, Asia Pacific Chief Economist at IHS Market.
+“The 2003 Sars crisis left a severe negative impact on GDP growth for the Chinese economy and also hit the economics of many Southeast Asian nations,” said Rajiv Biswas, Asia Pacific Chief Economist at IHS Market.

-In an email to CNBC, Varathan anticipated that the “fear factor” ignited by the uncertainties that come along the new coronavirus could send economic activity grinding down quickly and “hijack signs of bottoming/recovery in the economic sector,”
+In an email to CNBC, Varathan anticipated that the “fear factor” ignited by the uncertainties that come along with the new coronavirus could send economic activity grinding down quickly and “hijack signs of bottoming/recovery in the economic sector,”

 “Since the 2003 Star crisis, China’s international tourism has boomed.
 Therefore, the threats of a global Sars-like virus epidemic – spreading globally – have become even more severe,” Biswas said.

-Latest
+Latest Posts

 Related Articles